 Developing a solid system integration strategy is a key part of increasing the efficiency of your company’s operations and the productivity of your workers.
-System integration refers to the process of linking up several separate components so you can accurately monitor and control all company operations from one spot.
-Without system integration, a company wastes time and money with several independent subsystems that require manual data entry.
+The definition of system integration often refers to the process of linking up several separate components so you can accurately monitor and control all company operations from one spot.
+Without well-developed system integration strategies, a company wastes time and money with several independent subsystems that require manual data entry.

 It is a common misconception that the system integration process is very time-consuming and complex, but this isn’t necessarily true.
+The key is starting the process by developing a system integration project plan.
 In fact, the right team of developers can help you integrate your business systems in a seamless manner, thereby bolstering your company’s efficiency and productivity.

 Which System Integration Strategies are Best for Your Company?